jgergic/gooddata.github.com/api/upload.md

 ---
-title: MAQL DDL Documentation
+title: GoodData Upload API
-layout: documentation
+layout: api-upload
 ---

 # Using REST HTTP and FTP APIs to upload files into GoodData